OpenBMB/Eurus/README.md

 Conceptually, UltraInteract collects a preference tree for each instruction, with the instruction being the root and each action a node (Figure 2).
 A trajectory is a root-to-leaf path consisting of a sequence of actions.
 In each preference tree, all nodes of correct actions and all trajectories ending with correct actions can be used for SFT.
 Paired correct and incorrect nodes or trajectories can be used for preference learning.

 ### Structure
+UltraInteract collects a preference tree for each instruction, with the instruction being the root and each action a node.
+A trajectory is a root-to-leaf path consisting of a sequence of actions.
+In each preference tree, all nodes of correct actions and all trajectories ending with correct actions can be used for SFT.
+Paired correct and incorrect nodes or trajectories can be used for preference learning.

 <img src="figures/tree-1.png" width="500px">

 ### Illustrative Example
+Here is an illustrative example of an UltraInteract trajectory over two turns.
+In each turn, the actor model generates step-by-step reasoning chains, and the environment and the critique model provide observations and textual critique respectively.

 <img src="figures/ui-1.png" width="800px">

 ### Stats
+Below are some statistics about UltraInteract.
+It consists of 86k instructions, 286k correct answers, and 219k pairs.

 <img src="figures/stats.png" width="800px">